 At Northampton, I was Programme Leader for BA English (2017‒18) and one of the Year Tutors (2013‒2017) working with the Subject Leader to manage the degrees.
 In 2014 I developed a model for Red Kite, the Creative Writing Yearbook which ran to seven volumes, ensuring that all students who submitted are included in an ISBN-registered publication by the time they graduate.
 This model has also been used to publish conference proceedings from the University of Jendouba (Creating Myths as a Narrative of Empowerment and Disempowerment and Order and Disorder) and is the model for a new initiative, Writers of Tomorrow.

 Publications and Research

 After I completed my studies, I published a monograph based on my PhD thesis as The Legend of St Brendan: A Comparative Study of the Latin and Anglo-Norman Versions (Brill, 2008).
-In 2020/21 I completed the Spring-Heeled Jack Library, and have been working on chapters for the Palgrave Companions to Gothic Literature on Nigel Kneale, Doctor Who, Spring-Heeled Jack and Eleanor Sleath.
-I have also recently submitted chapters on Medieval fairies, August Derleth and the Christianising of the Cthulhu mythos and on “Medieval Gothicness” in Disney’s The Hunchback of Notre Dame.
-My forthcoming projects include a translation and commentary on a 14th century treatise on Cosmology and a survey of English mythology.
+In 2020/21 I completed the Spring-Heeled Jack Library, and have been published chapters for the Palgrave Companions to Gothic Literature on Nigel Kneale, Doctor Who, Spring-Heeled Jack and Eleanor Sleath (Palgrave 2020-21). and on August Deleth's Christianization of the Cthulhu Mythos for Theology and H.P.
+Lovecraft (Lexington, 2022).
+I have also recently submitted chapters on Medieval fairies and on “Medieval Gothicness” in Disney’s The Hunchback of Notre Dame.
+My forthcoming projects include a chapter in Nigel Kneale's use of "Deep Time", on Gawain and the Green Knight, a translation and commentary on a 14th century treatise on Cosmology and a survey of English mythology.